...

 Texas Jurisdiction over Child Custody

-How do you know if child custody will be an issue in your case?
-Custody proceedings are part of every family law matter involving children.
+How do you know if child custody will be an issue in your case, and who has jurisdiction in child custody cases?
+Custody proceedings are part of every family law matter involving children, and it’s essential to understand the jurisdictional aspect.
 Parenting issues can arise out of a couple’s divorce, separation, annulment, or following an establishment of paternity.

 Therefore, if you have minor children, custody decisions must be made.
 Once the court asserts jurisdiction, the judge will render a judgment and issue orders accordingly.
 Those orders will cover: